bruhtus/package-backup/README.md

 # Manjaro Package List Backup and Restore

 This repo is for my package list backup so that i can re-install all my package without remembering all of them.
+You can also use the command below to backup your package list.

 ### To backup all of your currently installed package
 #### Backup package in repository